tonyyo11/tonyyo11.github.io/_posts/2025-05-06-Six-Days-in-the-Dark.md

 I will say I did a lot to prepare for emergencies.
 I have Mountain House emergency food packs, a Jackery battery system and solar panels, go bags for the entire family, other emergency supplies, first aid kits, and more.
 I sized my backup power like one would size UPS solutions - providing enough power and then some for your needs.

 Shortly after the 2024 presidential election - many people from all backgrounds were in a state of “what do we do when this all hits the fan?”
 And I surely was one of them.
 I am also one of those who have seen far too many movies not to think - this is fiction on my screen but could easily become reality.
 Just watch “Leave the World Behind.”
 I had been prepared when I had to leave my home for any reason or emergency with my family.
-As a black man in America, fathering black children, you have to do everything within your power to be prepared for all possible scenarios.
+As a black man in America fathering black children, you have to do everything within your power to be prepared for all possible scenarios.

 But this week has shown me where I left a few holes.